A Guide for Data Center Relocations

-Although we usually put data center relocations under one big, generalized umbrella, they actually come in many different shapes and sizes.
+Although we usually put the types of data center relocations under one big, generalized umbrella, they actually come in many different shapes and sizes.
 There are two major ways to carry out a relocation; phased or big bang.
-There are three main categories of data center relocations; cloud, hybrid and traditional.
+There are three main categories of relocations; cloud, hybrid and traditional.
 Finally, among those, there are two subcategories, partial and full relocations.
 There are many variations and subtle differences, but here is your basic crash course in data center relocations.

-A phased data center relocation is precisely what it sounds like, a data center relocation that is done over the course of time.
-You relocate in calculated stages within several months, or even a year.
+A phased data center relocation is precisely what it sounds like, the relocating of a data center that is done over the course of time.
+You migrate in calculated stages within several months, or even a year.
 This method works best for larger companies who have larger, more extensive data centers.

 This method is aptly named after the theory of the origin of the universe, which happened over a short period of time and with a lot of commotion.
 A big bang data center relocation occurs over the course of a few days or a week.
 Everything gets packed up, shipped out, set up and made ready for business at lightning speed.
 This is method is quick, but it’s also the most disruptive.
 It also works best with smaller companies.

-Traditional data center relocations entail moving your data center equipment from one physical data center to another physical data center.
+Traditional relocations entail moving your data center equipment from one physical data center to another physical data center.

-A cloud data center relocation means you’re moving from a physical or hybrid data center to a cloud data center.
+A cloud relocation means you’re moving from a physical or hybrid data center to a cloud data center.
 Or you may be moving from one cloud data center to another.

 Within these three categories, there are two subcategories, partial and full relocations.
 These are exactly as they suggest, completely moving your entire operation to a new place of operation or partially moving to a new place of operation.
 A partial move can also be a hybrid move, if you’re partially transitioning from a physical location to a cloud location.

-Determine Which Method And Type Of Data Center Relocation Is Right For You
+Determine Which Method And Type Of Relocation Is Right For You

-Data center relocations are stressful for your company, but they can ultimately make your business run more efficiently.
-The key is finding the right method and type of data center relocation.
+Relocations are stressful for your company, but they can ultimately make your business run more efficiently.
+The key is finding the right method and type.

-Critical Power Products & Services has the experience and know-how to help your business determine which method and type of data center relocation works best for your company.
+Critical Power Products & Services has the experience and know-how to help your business determine which method and type of relocation works best for your company.

 Critical Power Products & Services is the leader in the data center relocation and demolition industry.
 We can help you to relocate and create a more efficient data center plan.
 Contact us for more information on how data center relocation can increase revenue and save precious time in the process.